Eiriksmal/lawler-dot-io-template/content/2019/long-form-websites-and-typography.md

 <section markdown="1">
 ## Or, how to build an anti-Medium.com

-<span class="newthought">Two curiously-related pieces</span> of content were shared on Hacker News today.
+Two curiously-related pieces of content were shared on Hacker News today.
 The first was a short article by [Joshua Li](https://jrl.ninja/etc/1), explaining how a few basic CSS styles can make for a great-looking website---across varying devices.
 The second was a longer post by Marco Fioretti on how [Google is "forgetting" the old web](http://stop.zona-m.net/2018/01/indeed-it-seems-that-google-is-forgetting-the-old-web/).

 The latter post kicked up the usual fierce debates <label for="mn-seo" class="margin-toggle">&#8853;</label><input type="checkbox" id="mn-seo" class="margin-toggle"><span class="marginnote">...and people arguing about whether a search engine should actually return results matching what you type in.</span> around whether the internet is still an open place if *one* gatekeeper determines whether you can find and read certain content.